samwillis/x-style/readme.md

 };
 ```

-You can then use the custom environment variable in your css like this:
+You can then use the custom environment variables in your css like this:

 ```css
 @media (min-width: env(--my-break-point)) {